sbb-design-systems/lyne-angular/src/angular/table/table.md

 which may be the right time to clean up any subscriptions that may have been registered in the `connect` method.

-Although SBB Angular provides a ready-made table `DataSource` class, `SbbTableDataSource`, you may want to create your own custom `DataSource` class for more complex use cases.
+Although Lyne Angular provides a ready-made table `DataSource` class, `SbbTableDataSource`, you may want to create your own custom `DataSource` class for more complex use cases.
 This can be done by extending the abstract `DataSource` class with a custom `DataSource` class that then implements the `connect` and `disconnect` methods.
 For use cases where the custom `DataSource` must also inherit